Do You Often Feel Manipulated by a Loved One With Mental Illness? | Guest Post by Amanda Smith

 I’m not often working with an individual whose true intention is to manipulate, but it does happen occasionally.
 When it happens, I establish limits about what I’m willing to do and not do.
 At the same time, I do my best to establish or maintain trust in the relationship.
 Threats are often made when the person feels desperate, powerless, or victimized.
 A trusting relationship—where both people are responsible for maintaining that trust—almost always decreases the likelihood that the person will be manipulative in their communication.
 It’s not necessarily the best predictor, but I’ve found that there’s often a lot of emotional pain and feelings such as guilt and shame behind what first appears to be manipulation.

-A relationship where both people are responsible for maintaining trust—almost always decreases the likelihood that the person will be manipulative in their communications.
+A relationship in which both people are responsible for maintaining trust almost always decreases the likelihood that either person will be manipulative in their communications.

 Do you often feel as though you are being manipulated?

-Amanda L. Smith, LCSW, is an intensively-trained DBT therapist living in Waco, Texas.
+Amanda L. Smith, LCSW, is a highly trained DBT therapist living in Waco, Texas.
 She’s the author of The Dialectical Behavior Therapy Wellness Planner: 365 Days of Healthy Living for Your Body, Mind, and Spirit and The Borderline Personality Disorder Wellness Planner for Families.
 In her spare time, she loves exploring the back roads of Texas with her husband, David.

 Embracing Faith & Mental Illness Community